What is Kitchen Flow?

 You wouldn’t think it that important, but for an ideal kitchen flow, where your chopping board is placed can really impact your efficiency during meal prep.
 The best place to store and use your chopping boards is as close to the sink as possible.

-For optimal kitchen flow, try to plan by keeping the items you commonly use together with each other.
+For optimal kitchen flow, try to plan by keeping the items you commonly use together.
 By taking a little time to think ahead, plan appropriately and organise your kitchen, you’ll save yourself a lot of time and effort in the long run.